 Lepomis punctatus – Spotted sunfish

-Micropterus chattahoochee – Chattahoochee bass (Redeye bass from the Chattahoochee River drainage)
+Micropterus chattahoochee – Chattahoochee bass (formerly Redeye bass, from the Chattahoochee River drainage)

-Micropterus sp. cf. M. coosae – Altamaha bass (formerly Redeye bass from the Altmaha River drainage)
+Micropterus sp. cf. M. coosae – Altamaha bass (formerly Redeye bass, from the Altamaha River drainage)

 Micropterus dolomieu dolomieu – (Northern) Smallmouth bass